FernandoGalende/clean-to-do/README.md

 **_IMPORTANT:_** I am not keeping the todos on the storage since the challenge description don't said it.

+### Errors

+I have added a generic error page which is rendered if any error happens.

 ## Architecture

 ```